 Buying, Selling, & Leasing Can Support The Center for Women in Transition

 Resilience: Advocates for Ending Violence (Resilience) advocates for ending domestic and sexual violence and offers supportive services for victims in Ottowa and Allegan counties, Michigan.
-As a member of Investing In Communities®, Resilience can receive funding from the real estate transactions of its supporters, at no cost to the supporter or to Resilience.
-Already, they have recieved $2,865, and the more supporters that use this free platform before engaging a real estate agent, the more resources Resilience has to advocate for the end of domestic and sexual violence.
+As a member of Investing In Communities®, Resilience can receive funding from the real estate transactions of its supporters, at no cost to the supporter or to the organization.
+Already, they have received $2,865, and the more supporters that use this free platform before engaging a real estate agent, the more resources they have.

 Resilience was formerly known as The Center for Women in Transition, but their mission has remained the same since 1977: ending domestic and sexual violence.
 Their new brand was introduced to better reflect the diverse clientele they serve and the growing list of programs and services they offer.
 Though women make up the majority of their clients, they also serve men.
 Resilience supports their clients with programs and services such as: Case Management and Legal Advocacy, Therapy and Counseling, Children’s Services, Safe Housing, the Wardrobe for Work Program, and education and awareness programs for men and youth.